Geek Dashboard

 Orange Microphone Dot in Full Screen

 Last month, I had an important official presentation that needed to go without a hitch.
-All was going perfectly well till the orange dot on the big white screen drew attention from the audience.
+All was going perfectly well till the orange dot on the big white screen drew the attention of the audience.
 It appears as a floating dot in the upper right corner of the screen.
-Needless to say, the outcome was embarrassing and led to a drop in my confidence.
+The outcome was embarrassing and led to a drop in my confidence.

 If you are wondering about the orange dot on the macOS screen, here’s the answer.
 It is a visual representation that lets you know that an app is using the microphone of your device.
 Apple meant it as a security feature to alert the user.